In increasingly competitive markets, standing out from the crowd is not just a question of what you say but how you say it.

 The strongest brands tend to clearly reflect single archetypes.
 For example, Nike has a ‘hero’ brand personality.
 It takes its name from the ancient Greek goddess who personified victory.
 Think heroes overcoming monsters, such as St. George slaying the dragon, and apply this to competitive sport.
 Think beating an opponent, or the monster within, your inner self, frailty or lack of confidence.
 Applying archetypes to brands helps them stand-out and connect with customers.
 Conducting archetypal market analysis can also help spot opportunities to challenge category conventions.

-Create communication stimulus to express whatto say and howto say it
+Create communication stimuli to express whatto say and howto say it

 To help explore and define brand personality and positioning we often create mock-up advertisements, like mini press ads or posters.
 We use advertising (sometimes called brandcepts) because it is familiar, clear and comprehensible to customers.
 Creating and using mock-up advertising helps provoke, intrigue and engage.
 In turn this helps them express what is interesting and appealing and why.

-By creating a vast number of mini adverts, allows a very large range of brand positioning ideas including both rational and emotional benefit messages and style and tone of communication to be explored.
+By creating a vast number of mini adverts, allows exploration of a very large range of brand positioning ideas including both rational and emotional benefit messages and style and tone of communication.

 Brand personality analysis and definition

 Through qualitative research it is then possible to explore what is interesting, different and persuasive to customers.
-Analysis reveals what is working and why, and what is not working and why, helping to focus on the small number of hot ideas for further exploration.
-Quantitative analysis helps reveal the sweet-spot for communication – the most appealing and persuasive combination of benefits and ways of speaking.
+Analysis reveals what is working and why, and also what is not working and why.
+Thus helping to focus on the small number of hot ideas for further exploration.
+Further, quantitative analysis reveals the sweet-spot for communication – the most appealing and persuasive combination of benefits, and ways of speaking.

 Brand positioning outputs include messages, and visual and language guidelines that can be understood and acted upon by communication teams, product developers and front-line staff.

 Some proprietary, personality indicators, for example, the Myers Briggs Type Indicator helps analyse personality types in terms of four pairs of dichotomies such as thinking – feeling and extraversion – introversion.
-These are understood by human resources colleagues and potentially useful in helping apply brand personality concepts to organisation cultures and to inform people behaviour, recruitment and reward procedures.
-All can help deliver a consistent experience through multiple encounters from advertising and websites to call centres and retail operations.
+These are understood by human resources colleagues and potentially useful in applying brand personality concepts to organisation cultures in order to inform people behaviour, recruitment and reward procedures.
+All helps to focus and deliver a consistent experience through multiple encounters from advertising and websites to call centres and retail operations.

 Make sure a distinctive brand personality is at the heart of your brand positioning.
 It can enable more effective communications and relationship building through all encounters that customers have with your brand.
 If you are #2 or #3 in a category it could transform your brand and help you get and stay ahead.

 Brand positioning and brand personality models come in all shapes, sizes and degrees of complexity.
-What’s right for you depends on your starting place, competitive context as well as the size of the potential prize.
+What branding strategy is right for you depends on your starting place, competitive context as well as the size of the potential prize.

 Read more about transforming brands into super brands by adding brand personality.

-Read The Chartered Institute of Management Accountants’ brand positioning success story.
+Read The Chartered Institute of Management Accountants’ marketing success story.